-COMMUNICATION IS KEY, first and foremost is the required education of all workers, contractors, sub-contractors, on the FLINT Energy Services Alcohol and Drug Policy thereby identifying the risks (in the workplace from the use of alcohol or drugs) and gaining worker compliance to the policy.
+COMMUNICATION IS KEY, first and foremost is the required education of all workers, contractors, subcontractors, on the FLINT Drug and Alcohol Policy thereby identifying the risks (in the workplace from the use of alcohol or drugs) and gaining worker compliance to the policy.

 Please refer to the COAA Model (below) for A&D program Implementation and decision flow diagram for testing.
-Note this decision diagram works in concert with the approved FLINT alcohol and drug testing protocol signed by the FLINT CEO.
+Note this decision diagram works in concert with the approved FLINT alcohol and drug testing guideline signed by the FLINT CEO.